On Purpose with Jay Shetty

 Wim recounts being lost in a whiteout at 18,000 feet on Mount Everest wearing only shorts with no guide, experiencing complete calm rather than panic, and eventually finding a camp three hours later feeling great.

-"I found myself at a certain moment after weeks of being there alone, suddenly covered in a whiteout on 6,000 meters.
-That means like 18,000, 90,000 feet.
-And less than half the oxygen is over there.
-There was no Sherpa with me, no guide."
+"I was there and I found myself at a certain moment after weeks of being there alone, suddenly covered in a whiteout on 6,000 meters.
+That means like 18,000, 90,000 feet."

 Cold water brought healing from emotional agony after grief